crate/crate-mesos-framework/DEVELOP.rst

-As a shortcut to ``./gradlew fatJar`` and running ``vagrant ssh ...`` it is also possible to simply use ``bin/deploy`` which will invoke both commands.
+As a shortcut to ``./gradlew fatJar`` and running ``vagrant ssh ...`` it is also possible to simply use ``bin/deploy --crate-version 0.47.7`` which will invoke both commands.

 Running Crate-Mesos-Framework via Marathon
 ------------------------------------------